sfalkoff/sql-lesson/README.md

     INNER JOIN Grades ON (Students.github = Grades.student_github);

 Next, we want to get the max\_grade out of the Projects table, as in Query 3.
 Again, we can stack joins on top of each other.
-In this case, the common data is in the 'title' column in the Projects table, and needs to be joined on the 'project\_title' column in the Grades table.
+In this case, the common data is in the 'title' column in the Projects table, and it needs to be joined on the 'project\_title' column in the Grades table.
 First, we select everything to make sure it all lines up:

     SELECT *
     FROM Students
     INNER JOIN Grades ON (Students.github = Grades.student_github)
     INNER JOIN Projects ON (Grades.project_title = Projects.title);

-We can add in a WHERE clause to show only the lines for the student with the github 'chriszf':
+We can add in a WHERE clause to show only the lines for the student with the github 'jhacks':

     SELECT *
     FROM Students
     INNER JOIN Grades ON (Students.github = Grades.student_github)
     INNER JOIN Projects ON (Grades.project_title = Projects.title)
-    WHERE github = "chriszf";
+    WHERE github = "jhacks";

 Now that everything looks good, we once again filter down to only the columns we want.
 For the final step, write the query that selects only the columns that match our example table above: